How Are Motherboards Made: Understanding the Process of Motherboard Manufacturing

-- USB devices- USB 2.0 colorless port; USB 3.0 solid blue port (Yes, VGA ports are a similar color, but this only goes to show how outdated VGA is.)
+- USB devices- USB 2.0 colorless port; USB 3.0/3.1 solid blue port (Yes, VGA ports are a similar color, but this only goes to show how outdated VGA is)

-Don’t forget: while HDDs and SSDs do the same thing-- store data-- there is a big difference between how HDDs and SSDs do accomplish this.
+Don’t forget: while HDDs and SSDs do the same thing (store data), there is a big difference between how HDDs and SSDs accomplish this.

-IDE, or Integrated Drive Electronics, is used to hook up disk drives, floppy disks, and HDD.
+IDE, or Integrated Drive Electronics, is used to hook up disk drives, floppy disks, and HDDs.
 This is a 40-pin male connector that connects the HDD.

-As technology advanced, IDE connectors are becoming obsolete.
-In turn, the SATA connector.
-SATA, or Serial Advanced Technology Attachment, is the latest connector with a 7-pin interface.
+As technology advanced, IDE connectors became obsolete.
+Now the SATA connector (Serial Advanced Technology Attachment) is the standard connector with a 7-pin interface.
 Despite having 33 fewer pins, this is faster than the IDE connectors.

 4. Power Connectors

-The SMPS, or switched-mode power supply, then utilizes this electricity to power the motherboard and keep it running.
+The SMPS (switched-mode power supply) then utilizes this power to keep the motherboard running.

-This is where you connect the Power Switch, the LED power indicator, the Reset Switch, the HDD LED.
+This is where you connect the Power Switch, LED power indicator, Reset Switch, and the HDD LED cables.
 The front audio port and front USB are also connected here.
-These connections are also usually located at the bottom part of the motherboard.
+These connections are usually located at the bottom part of the motherboard.

 6. CPU Socket

-The CPU socket is where your CPU, or processor, sits.
+The CPU socket is where your CPU (processor) is installed.
 This is where the processing and transfer of data happens.
-Your CPU is one of the most important parts of your computer, so you often choose your motherboard based on compatibility with the CPU you intend to use. should be compatible with the motherboard’s socket in order for it to work.
+Your CPU is one of the most important parts of your computer, so you often choose your motherboard based on compatibility with the CPU you intend to use.
+The CPU needs to be 100% compatible with the motherboard socket for it to work.